benjaminion/upgrading-ethereum-book/src/book.md

 The prevailing work-in-progress design in early 2018 for Ethereum's (partial) move to proof of stake, [EIP-1011](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1011.md), estimated that the protocol could handle a maximum of around 900 validators due to this message overhead, and accordingly set a hefty stake size of 1500&nbsp;ETH per validator.

 The turning point came in May 2018 with the publication by Justin Drake of an article on the Ethresear.ch forum titled [Pragmatic signature aggregation with BLS](https://ethresear.ch/t/pragmatic-signature-aggregation-with-bls/2105?u=benjaminion).
 The article proposed using a new signature scheme that is able to _aggregate_ many digital signatures into one while preserving the individual accountability of each validator that signed.
-Aggregation provides a way to dramatically reduce the number of individual messages that must be gossiped around the network and the cost of verifying the integrity of those messages, and thus enables scaling to hundreds of thousands of participants.[^fn-dfinity-credit]
+Aggregation provides a way to dramatically reduce the number of individual messages that must be gossiped around the network, and the cost of verifying the integrity of those messages.
+It therefore enables us to scale to hundreds of thousands of consensus participants.[^fn-dfinity-credit]

 [^fn-dfinity-credit]: To give credit where it is due, the Dfinity blockchain researchers had published [a white paper](https://dfinity.org/pdf-viewer/pdfs/viewer?file=../library/dfinity-consensus.pdf) a few months earlier proposing the use of BLS signatures in a threshold scheme.
 However, their use of threshold signatures makes the chain vulnerable to liveness failures, and also requires a tricky distributed key generation protocol.
 Ethereum's aggregation-based approach has neither of these issues.
 Nonetheless, the name "beacon chain" that we still use today derives from Dfinity's "randomness beacon" described in that paper.